Estadio La Rosaleda

-Estadio La Rosaleda ([esˈtaðjo la rosaˈleða]; literally The Rose Garden) is a football stadium in the city of Málaga, in Andalucia, southern Spain.
-It is the home stadium of Málaga CF in Segunda División and was previously that of the Club Deportivo Málaga, of which Málaga CF is heir.
-The subsidiary Atlético Malagueño also used it as a habitual pitch during his time in the second division.
-The Costa del Sol Trophy Cup, organized annually by the Málaga Football Club together with the Municipality of Málaga, is held in this stadium.
+Estadio La Rosaleda ([esˈtaðjo la rosaˈleða]; literally The Rose Garden) is a football stadium in the city of Málaga, in Andalusia, southern Spain.
+It is the home stadium of Málaga CF in Segunda División and was previously that of Club Deportivo Málaga, of which Málaga CF is heir.
+The subsidiary Atlético Malagueño also used it as a habitual pitch during its time in the second division.
+The Costa del Sol Trophy Cup, organized annually by Málaga Football Club together with the Municipality of Málaga, is held in this stadium.
 With a capacity of 30,044 seats, it is the 18th-largest stadium in Spain and the 4th-largest in Andalusia.

-This replaced the football field Málaga historic arena of Baños del Carmen.
-When it flooded, the rose garden had to be used for the first time on 13 April 1941 with a fixture between the CD Málaga and AD Ferroviaria.
-However, the official inauguration took place on 14 September 1941, with a friendly match between the CD Málaga and Sevilla.
-In this match, CD Málaga also premiered name since its previous name was CD Malacitano.
+The stadium replaced the historic arena of Baños del Carmen.
+When it flooded, La Rosaleda had to be used for the first time on 13 April 1941 with a fixture between CD Málaga and AD Ferroviaria.
+The official inauguration took place on 14 September 1941, with a friendly match between CD Málaga and Sevilla.
+In this match, CD Málaga also premiered its new name, its previous name had been CD Malacitano.

 Notable events

-The Rosaleda Stadium was one of the seventeen host stadiums of the 1982 FIFA World Cup, hosting three matches.
+Rosaleda Stadium was one of the seventeen host stadiums of the 1982 FIFA World Cup, hosting three matches.
 Throughout its history, it has also hosted seven matches of the Spain national team and two friendly matches, one of those matches involving the Andalusia national team.

 In 2009, Andalusia became host of the Peace Cup, and Málaga was selected as a host city.
 La Rosaleda was host to four matches of the 2009 Peace Cup, including the semi-final between Porto and Aston Villa.

-In 2020, the stadium was elected for hosting the women's Copa de la Reina.
+In 2020, the stadium was chosen for hosting the women's Copa de la Reina.

+It was planned as one of the host cities for the 2030 FIFA World Cup but the bid was withdrawn on 12 July 2025.

-European Matches
+European matches

-The stadium hosted a party at European level for the first time in 1976 for a knockout stage match in the UEFA Champions League between Real Madrid and Club Brugge due to a penalty issued UEFA to Real Madrid's Santiago Bernabéu Stadium.
+The stadium hosted a game at European level for the first time in 1976 for a knockout stage match in the European Cup between Real Madrid and Club Brugge due to sanctions placed by UEFA on Real Madrid's Santiago Bernabéu Stadium.

-In summer 2002, it hosted several matches and one of the finals of the UEFA Intertoto Cup, which was awarded the Málaga and allowed to continue to play matches in the 2002–03 season of the UEFA Cup quarter-final until when was eliminated.
+In the middle of 2002, it hosted several matches and one of the finals of the UEFA Intertoto Cup, which was awarded to Málaga, which continued to play matches in the 2002–03 season of the UEFA Cup quarter-final until it was eliminated.